PanthereaL/NCPlantis/README.md

 # NCPlantis
-Software, Firmware and other code related bits for the Plantis project by Nova Cras
+Software, Firmware and other code related bits for the Plantis project by Plantheim SB